Saturday, June 1, 2024

 Let us, therefore, kneel before him in the flesh if we can, or in our hearts if we cannot, with the same faith as shown by the humble donkey almost 800 years ago.

-1. In a few countries it still falls on its former date, the Thursday following Trinity Sunday, which this year was June 11.
+1. In a few countries it still falls on its former date, the Thursday following Trinity Sunday.

 2. Antony, C.M., Saint Anthony of Padua, the Miracle Worker (1195-1231), London, Longmans, 1911, pp. 38-41.